 - The Moment of Happiness: Henna

-Henna is the powder of a plant mixed with water or tea and applied in designs on the bride’s arms and legs.
+Henna is the plant powder mixed with water or tea and applied in designs on the bride’s arms and legs.
 It is considered as a sign of happiness.

 - Folklore Dancing (Dabkeh)

-Dabkeh means stamp of the feet, which is the basic movement for the dance, either in a straight line, in an arch or in a circle.
+Dabkeh means stamp of the feet, which is the basic movement of the dance, either in a straight line, in an arch, or in a circle.
 Dabkeh is deeply rooted in the Palestinian culture and is often performed at joyful celebrations, especially at weddings.
 Shows are available upon requests.